Stay Snatched

 This signature dish is made from scratch and is typically served with Southern Cornbread for Sunday dinners, Thanksgiving, and the holiday season.

-Black folks collard greens are a serious matter.
+Black people collard greens are a serious matter.
 We expect them to be on the table for most gatherings and functions, and definitely for the holiday season.
 There are so many ways to make them and thanks to technology and time there are a lot of shortcuts, too!

 Table of Contents

-• Ingredients for Collard Greens Recipe
+• Ingredients for Southern Collard Greens

 • How to Make Southern Collard Greens with Smoked Turkey